OVER THIRTY FIVE YEARS OF SERVING OUR COMMUNITY

 EVENT NEWS

-We’ll be starting planning for three events this year in the near future.
+We’re planning for three events this year in the near future.
 First, our 9th Annual Business ‘Aha’aina Makahiki, 5th Annual Health Expo, and our 32nd Ho’olaule’a (mid-October).
 More details to follow on locations, dates, and all the rest; stay tuned!

 9th Annual Business ‘Aha’aina Makahiki